-Referring to the letter of Mr. Hincks (noticed in the last Leader), in which he complained of delay, Lord Derby stated that Mr. Hincks had arrived in this country on the 15th or 16th of March, and had had frequent interviews with the Colonial Secretary, but that Mr. Chandler did not arrive till about the 15th of April.
+Referring to the letter of Mr. Hineks (noticed in the last Leader), in which he complained of delay, Lo stated that Mr. Hincks had arrived in this country on the 15th or 16th of March, and had had frequent interviews with the Colonial Secretary, but that Mr. Chandler did not arrive till about the 15th of April.
 Lord Derby had an interview with Mr. Hincks and Mr. Chandler on the 30th of April, when "it was for the first time announced, that the three provinces had agreed among themselves as to the construction of the railway," and he then first learned that the colonies had decided on a line deviating very materially from that first proposed.
 The line now proposed was such, that for all practical purposes, it might as well have been in the United States' territory.
-He was surhave been in the United States' territory.
-He was surprised at the letter which appeared in the papers, in which Mr. Hineks, writing twenty-four hours after this interview, complained of delay.
-Lord Derby then read some passages from Mr. Hineks' letter, published at that time, and complained of the processed length of the and complained of the unreasonableness of that gentleman in expecting an answer upon this question in so short a period.
+He was surprised at the letter which prised at the letter which appeared in the papers, in which Mr. Hireks, writing twenty-four hours after this interview, complained of delay.
+Lord Derby then read some passages from Mr. Hineks' letter, published at that time, and complained of the complement. and complained of the unreasonableness of that gentleman in expecting an answer upon this question in so short a period.
 His lordship went on to state that he had called a Cabinet on the 8th of May, at which the question was fully discussed; and it was decided, that it would not be for the advantage of this country that the Government should accede to the proposition of the colonies, as the main advantages which would have arisen from the original scheme had been lost.
-This decision was, in the first instance, communicated to the governors of the respective colonies which had been the governors of the respective colonies. spective colonies, which he thought was the most respectful course, and subsequently to the deputation.
-This took place about the middle of the month (the 20th, according to Size T. D. Liver and the 18th to Sir J. Pakington.)
-In the mountime, about the 18th of May, in answer to an application from a society, who sought to combine an emigration scheme with that of the proposed railway, his lordship replied, that he doubted whether the negotiation would lead to any result.
-He believed that it was through this medium that Mr. Chandler lieved that it was through this medium that Mr. Chandler first knew the final decision of the Government.
-This was where these gentlemen had felt themselves aggrieved. was where these genuemen nad telt themselves aggrieved.
+This decision was, in the first instance communicated to the refirst instance, communicated to the governors of the respective colonies, which he thought was the most respectful course, and subsequently to the deputation.
+This took place about the middle of the month (the 20th, according to 84%, T. P. Mariana of the month (the 20th, 19th) piace about the middle of the month (the 20th, according to Sir J. Pakington.)
+In the meantime, about the 18th of May, in answer to an application from a society, who sought to combine an emigration scheme with that of the proposed railway, his lordship replied, that he doubted whether the negotiation would lead to any result.
+He believed that it was through this medium that Mr, Chandler first knew the final decision of the Government.
+This was where these gentlemen had felt themselves aggrieved.
 His lordship was quite sure that no disrespect had been intended by Sir J. Pakington; nor was there the remotest wish on the part of the Government to show the slightest discourtesy."